mohammad2java/java8-feature/README.md

       major minor version for java.
       ================================
-      sometimes if project/sourcecode is compiler with higher version and run in lower version so you get error:
+      sometimes if project/sourcecode is compiled with higher version and run in lower version so you get error:
-      " java.lang.UnsupportedClassVersionError: UnsupportedVersionErrorExample : Unsupported major.minor version 52.0"
+      "java.lang.UnsupportedClassVersionError: UnsupportedVersionErrorExample : Unsupported major.minor version 52.0"
       formula:
 	major version number = 44+java_version
 	like for java 8